Shoelace Knot Comparison

 - Equal fourth place would probably be the Loop the Loop Knot and the Halloween Knot, both of which have the same drawback of looking lopsided.

-- In terms of practical, secure knots, there would be very little difference between the Ian's Secure Knot, Surgeon's Knot, Turquoise Turtle Knot and the Better Bow Knot, all of which are simply variations of looping around or through more than once.
+- In terms of practical, secure knots, there would be very little difference between the Ian's Secure Knot, Surgeon's Knot, Turquoise Turtle Knot, Better Bow Knot and the Equality Knot, all of which are simply variations of looping around or through more than once.

 - Next would come the Two Stage Knot and FreedomKnot, both of which are marginally more secure than the standard knots.